-NYPD closes investigation into judge’s death: Official
+NYPD closes probe of Judge Sheila Abdus-Salaam’s death, official says - amNewYork

-The NYPD has completed its investigation into the death of state appeals court judge Sheila Abdus-Salaam, an official said Wednesday.
+The NYPD has completed its investigation into the death of state Court of Appeals Judge Sheila Abdus-Salaam, an official said Wednesday.

 Abdus-Salaam, 65, was found in the Hudson River on April 12.
 A cause of death has not yet been determined.

-Chief of Detectives Robert Boyce said the NYPD has turned over all evidence of the case to the Medical Examiner.
+Chief of Detectives Robert Boyce said the NYPD has turned over all evidence of the case to the medical examiner’s office.

 “At some point the Chief Medical Examiner will provide a cause of death or a statement in regards to that,” he said.